anju-p-a/sampleCode/README.md

 # sampleCode
 A list of sample codes for learning and reference
-  1. How to use IBM watson Text to seech api
+  1. How to use IBM watson Text to speech api